What is the purpose of education?

 What we notice in this little illustration is that only part of Charles’s day is taken up with the technical activity and skill of farming the rest of it is taken up with talking with friends singing with his family, reading and enjoying relationship.

-Liberal education aims to equip Charles to live his life.
-His whole life with flourishing.
-What is the practical use of singing?
+Flourishing sometimes is tangential to one’s professional or practical activity.
+For example, what is the practical use of singing?
 Perhaps for a professional singer who earns their wages by singing it could be considered a practical activity.
 But for Charles singing is simply part of the joy of his daily life.
 What is the practical use of talking politics with his friends?
 Or looking at the stars?
-Charles is an excellent thinker and debates persuasively, and he knows quite a bit about the stars–but these skills do not directly concern his success as a farmer.
+Charles is an excellent thinker and debates persuasively, and he knows quite a bit about the stars – but these skills do not directly concern his success as a farmer.

 The point here is to observe that the liberal arts take aim at the specifically human side of life.
 To this day.
 They are called the humanities, history, literature and philosophy and we might include the arts, music, theater, dance, painting, sculpture, and so on.
 These activities though they may have a more highly specialized or professional aspect for some people, are common to all people.
 They are universal.
 Everybody philosophizes (perhaps not with profession-specific vocabulary!), everybody enjoys music, and most everybody creates something, whether it’s choosing an artful outfit to wear in the morning or cooking a new dish for dinner.

 The liberal arts help men and women to thrive as human beings.
 They also serve to equip some people to serve some specialized functions in society, just like the technical arts do–but these two factors, commonality and universality undergird other forms of learning and help give shape to the daily meaning and purpose of ordinary human life.